dylangoepel/pdfindex/readme.md

-# lemex
+# pdfindex
-lemex is a simple python script to generate an index from a pdf file.
+pdfindex is a simple python script to generate an index from a pdf file.